Almapian/TML/README.md

-# Tidal Analysis and Prediction — Southend Pier
+# Water Level Forecasting at Southend Pier

+Code accompanying Al-Fatihi Abdulmalik's dissertation for the MSc in Spatio-temporal Analytics and Big Data Mining: Water Level Forecasting in the Tidal Thames.
+An evaluation of neural network architectures, from baseline to harmonic-informed design.

-MSc dissertation code: forecasting water level at Southend Pier on the Thames Estuary, comparing classical harmonic analysis (UTide) with neural sequence models, in three stages of increasing complexity.
+The aim is to forecast water level at Southend Pier, a gauge along the River Thames, comparing classical harmonic analysis (UTide) with neural sequence models.
+The code is split into three stages:

 - **Stage 1** — single-step baselines: persistence, UTide, MLP / RNN / LSTM.
 - **Stage 2** — direct multi-horizon forecasting (10 min → 1 week) with an LSTM encoder,